 The complexities and peculiarities of healthcare and medical device markets require deep thought and insight.
 It is rare that a standard approach to an issue will provide the detailed market understanding that allows one to make well-thought through decisions about the future.
 An understanding of all aspects of change in the market is required, and as all markets are different, a specific approach is often required dependent on the market and how it might evolve.
 The simple approach, as exemplified by Sun Tzu, may provide some insight into how a specific competitor might act.
 Even then, one must think beyond this to understand the impact on the market, which is where you operate and what you must respond to.

 Furthermore, as markets become more intense, with more players and entrants, with changing government and payor approaches and new dynamics appearing, the opportunity for success is short and comes around only once.
 The marketer has the responsibility to think about all aspects, utilize the resources of the cross-functional team wisely, understand their market better than anyone else and to critically manage the uncertainties about the future.
 Workshops that bring together cross-functional expertise to challenge thinking about markets, to address uncertainties and develop strategies that utilize resources effectively, may well be of great use.

-Learn more about how CHR analyse and evaluate changing markets and commercial landscapes in healthcare and pharma.
+Learn more about how CHR analyse and evaluate changing competitive markets and commercial landscapes in healthcare and pharma.

 Chris Stevenson, is the CEO of Cambridge Healthcare Research (CHR).
 CHR provides market insight services to healthcare clients through its VOX.CHR market research business and its CHR market insights and competitive intelligence business.
 At CHR we believe that methodologies and information are the start.
 Insight and constant curiosity are essential parts of our business that allow us to add significant value to our clients understanding of markets and decision making.
 We employ people who are not only smart, they also want to understand the deeper, fundamental drivers of markets and to make our clients decisions more effective.